Home

 Mirror the natural flow of thought in your code.

-@fizzwiz/fluent is a lightweight and expressive JavaScript library that simplifies complex logic into elegant, intuitive, and fluent syntax.
-It encourages code that reads like natural language, while remaining concise and powerful.
+@fizzwiz/fluent is a lightweight and expressive JavaScript library that transforms complex logic into elegant, intuitive, and fluent syntax.
+It encourages code that reads like natural language while remaining concise and powerful.

 ✨ Features

-• 🧠 Thoughtful API – Code reads like how you think.
+• 🧠 Thoughtful API – Code reads the way you think.

 • 🧩 Modular Structure – Clean separation by concept and responsibility.